HARDWOOD FLOOR MAINTENANCE TIPS FOR ATLANTA HOMEOWNERS

 Adding hardwood floors to your house can increase your home-appeal and further the unique beauty in your home.
 Many people even opt for wood floors because they are easier to clean and maintain than carpet.
-Regardless, there is a lot of maintenance required to keep your hardwood floors looking fresh.
+However, there is still a lot of maintenance required to keep your hardwood floors looking fresh.
 As Atlanta’s favorite floor renewal service, we’ve compiled this list of maintenance tips to help you retain the quality of your hardwood floors.
-We have your best interests at heart and hope these simple measures will help you stay in love with your hardwood floors!
+We’ve spent years figuring out what works and what doesn’t, so we hope you’ll take these simple measures to help you stay in love with your floors!

 Wood Floor Maintenance Tips

 When dust and bacteria settle on your floor they can increase the likelihood of scratching and wear them down quicker.
 Practicing a regular cleaning routine is the best way to ensure your hardwood floors stay pristine.
 Sweep them at least every other day, and if you use a vacuum make sure it has settings for hard surfaces and one with gentle bristles that won’t damage the flooring.
 Vacuuming and mopping should be done about once a week to keep the dust and dirt at bay.